EvilJordan/eth2-staking-guide/README.md

 Open remote port on router for SSH access (optional), p2p, and eth1

-Set bios to power on on power restore
+Set bios to power-on on power restore (hold F2 during power-on to enter BIOS)

-Install from USB
+Install Ubuntu from USB

 SSH into server and install lolcat (optional):
 ```bash